if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Rotate Object Control Action script is used to rotate the controlled GameObject around the up vector when changing the axis.
+Provides the ability to rotate a GameObject through the world `y` axis in the scene by updating the Transform rotation when the corresponding Object Control axis changes.

-The effect is a smooth rotation to simulate turning.
+  > The effect is a smooth rotation to simulate turning.

+**Required Components:**
+ * `VRTK_ObjectControl` - The Object Control script to listen for the axis changes on.

+**Script Usage:**
+ * Place the `VRTK_RotateObjectControlAction` script on any active scene GameObject.
+ * Link the required Object Control script to the `Object Control Script` parameter of this script.
+ * Set the `Listen On Axis Change` parameter on this script to the axis change to affect with this movement type.

 ### Inspector Parameters